 ARRA also reduced income taxes by the amount equal to the sales tax on a new car purchase.
 It provided $17 billion in tax cuts for households who invested in renewable energy.
 It included $54 billion in small business tax cuts.

 The $858 billion Obama tax cut plan cut payroll taxes by 2%, adding $120 billion to consumer spending.
 It extended the college tuition tax credit.
-It continued the unemployment benefit extension through 2011.
+It continued the unemployment benefits extension through 2011.
 It cut $55 billion in taxes for specific industries.
 To pay for all of these cuts, the plan reinstated the 35 percent inheritance tax on estates worth $5 million (or $10 million for families).